M-Sc-Research/Generative_Ai/Introduction-to-LLMs-and-the-generative-AI-project/readme.md

 ### Reduce the memory required for training

-1. Quantization

-> Reduce the memory required to store the weights of your model by reducing their precision from 32-bit floating point numbers to 16-bit floating point numbers, or eight-bit integer numbers.

-data types used in deep learning framework:
+1. Quantization: is to reduce the memory required to store and train models by reducing the precision of the model weights data types used in deep learning framework:

-1. FP32 for 32-bit full position: The range of numbers you can represent with FP32 goes from approximately -3*10^38 to 3*10^38.
+- FP32 for 32-bit full position: The range of numbers you can represent with FP32 goes from approximately -3*10^38 to 3*10^38.
 By default, model weights, activations, and other model parameters are stored in FP32.
 <br>
 <br>